-To assist with efficient wax removal.
-We recommend using Wax Softener drops for 1-2 days prior to your appointment (Simple olive oil is safe and effective, or over the counter cerumol or waxol from the chemist is suitable.
+To assist with efficient wax removal. your doctor recommends using Wax Softener drops for 1-2 days prior to your appointment (Simple olive oil is safe and effective, or over the counter cerumol or waxol from the chemist is suitable.
 (Place the drops in and lie on your side for 5 mins 2-3 times a day) If you can’t wait – Olive oil 1-2 hours prior to your amount will still help.

-If you have pain or are known to have a hole in your eardrum then it is best not to put anything in your ear prior to examination by one of our doctors.
+If you have pain or are known to have a hole in your eardrum then it is best not to put anything in your ear prior to examination by your doctor.

 Earwax is made in the outer canal of the ear.
 It is important for -protection -Moisturisation -preventing infection -Trapping dust and dirt.
 Earwax normally just falls out on it’s own.
 When it is blocked.
 We can help.